A priori bounds and degeneration of Herman rings with bounded type rotation number: Near-degenerate regime

 \begin{proposition}[Log-Rule, {\cite[Lemma 2.5]{DL22}}] Suppose $S$ is a Jordan disk and suppose its boundary $\partial S$ is partitioned into four intervals $I_1, I_2, I_3, I_4$, labelled cyclically.
 Denote by $|I_i|$ the harmonic measure of $I_i$ in $S$ about a point $x \in S$. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item If $\min(|I_1|, |I_3|) \geq \min(|I_2|, |I_4|)$, then

 \item Otherwise,

 \end{enumerate} \end{proposition}

-Given a compact subset $I$ of $S$, we denote by $W(S,I)$ the extremal width of the family $\mathcal{F}(S,I)$ of proper curves in $S\backslash I$ connecting $I$ and $\partial S$.
-We will formulate important near-degenerate tools from \cite{KL05} in a way that is most suitable for our setting.
+Given a compact subset $I$ of $S$, denote by $W(S,I)$ the extremal width of the family $\mathcal{F}(S,I)$ of proper curves in $S\backslash I$ connecting $I$ and $\partial S$.
+We will state important near-degenerate tools from \cite{KL05} in a manner best suited to our context.

 \begin{lemma}[Quasi-Additivity Law] Suppose $S$ is a topological disk in $\mathbb{C}$ and $A_1, \ldots, A_n$ be pairwise disjoint non-empty compact connected subsets of $S$.
 Let

 Then, there exists some $K =K(n) > 0$ such that